streamnative/pulsar-rs/README.md

 Features:
 - URL based (`pulsar://` and `pulsar+ssl://`) connections with DNS lookup
-- multi topic consumers (based on a regex)
+- multi topic consumers (based on a regex or list)
 - TLS connection
 - configurable executor (Tokio or async-std)
 - automatic reconnection with exponential back off